e-picas/markdown-extended/README.md

 -   This version, known as **PHP Markdown Extended**, tries to collect the different rules and tags used by the three versions listed above.
 -   It is a PHP script that can be used in any PHP project.
--   It is coded following the PHP 5.3 coding standards.
+-   It is coded following the PHP 5.3 coding standards and is [Composer](http://getcomposer.org/) compliant.
 -   It can be used in command line interface, with a full set of options.
 -   It can be configured for specific needs.
+-   It is built to construct complex parsing by creating some single-key-unit objects for all important Markdown stuff (content, configuration, parser, template and rules).

 ## How-to

-As for all our work, we try to follow the coding standards and naming rules most commonly in use:
+As for all our packages, we try to follow the coding standards and naming rules most commonly in use:

 -   the [PEAR coding standards](http://pear.php.net/manual/en/standards.php)
 -   the [PHP Framework Interoperability Group standards](https://github.com/php-fig/fig-standards).